Saturday, September 20, 2025

 We saw a text from Dad on the Family group.
 “Andy and I are at the Oberoi.
 Looks like there is some disturbance here.
 Some mad man playing terrorist.
 We are walking out the back entrance.
 All will be well.
 Good thing I'm wearing my lucky ducky shirt.
 Love, Dad.”
 We tried calling him, then, but could not get through.

 Cell phone towers were malfunctioning across the city, but the television network soldiered on.
 We watched as firefighters tried to control blazes across the city.
 We watched the terrorists on CCTV footage from the Taj Palace hotel.
 We saw the smoke erupt as they set it on fire.
 We heard about bomb blasts in a taxi cab and at the railway terminus.
 There was no mention of the Oberoi on TV.
-We hoped “No news is good news”.
+My mother tried to console us as much as she tried to console herself, “No news is good news”.

 But we did not find my dad there.
 The terrorists were still holed up inside.
 We were forced to leave as a commando unit rolled in.